jessicarush/react-notes/state.md

 - **State on the parent** - in an attempt to support *downward data flow* we should, whenever possible, have our states be in the parent component.

-If for example I had a child components that I wanted to change state.
-While the child could, in theory, have it's own state, we could also do something like this:
+If, for example, I had a child component that I wanted to change state: While the child could, in theory, have it's own state, we could also do something like this:

 1. parent component defines a function
 2. the function is passed to the child component as a prop
-3. the child invoked the prop
+3. the child invokes the prop
-4. the parent function is called, often setting a new state
+4. the parent function is called, setting a new state
 5. the parent and children are re-rendered as a result of the state change.

 When you use this pattern, both the parent and the child need to bind their callback functions.
 For example: